 The ZEM-Germany at Stiglmaierplatz in Munich

 After 20 years of working at the Ludwig-Maximilians-University in Munich, Professor Baumgart founded ZEM-Germany in 2006 to advance the development and clinical application of intramedullary distraction nails.
 It is the first center in Germany to specialize exclusively in limb correction and reconstruction, especially leg lengthening.
-On average, 100 lengthening treatments with FITBONE implants are carried out here every year, so that in the meantime, with almost 2000 implantations, it has the greatest experience in this field worldwide.
+On average, 100 lengthening treatments with FITBONE implants are carried out here every year, so that in the meantime, with more than 2000 implantations, it has the greatest experience in this field worldwide.
 In addition, many other corrective operations as well as bone defect treatments after accidents or after the removal of bone tumors are also carried out using innovative technology.
 New planning techniques such as the reverse planning method (RPM) and new instruments such as the patented Tube II system, which enables minimally invasive implantation of intramedullary nails, have been developed here.
 World-firsts, including the first "biological growing prosthesis" for children with bone tumors, and hip distalisation, which enables the implantation of a hip endoprosthesis in an anatomical position in cases of high hip dislocation, were used clinically for the first time at ZEM-Germany.
 These innovations open up completely new perspectives for affected patients.
 In addition, ZEM-Germany is also a training center for surgeons from all over the world who want to learn new surgical techniques.
 Since its foundation in 2006, more than 50 surgeons have visited ZEM-Germany.